 Or he or she can let engineering win and dominate the planning process–which is a very common occurrence in early stage, technically-driven software and hardware companies.
 But this generally only works well for products made by engineers/developers and built for engineers/developers (the early days of Hewlett Packard are an example of this strategy working successfully).
 For every company that has used this approach successfully there are likely hundreds or thousands that failed in large part because of it.

 Neither of these approaches usually leads to an optimal result for the business.
 So a shared approach to product planning with minimal conflict should be the preferred approach.
 Ultimately, to make sure any conflict and its dire consequences are avoided, there is one key thing that needs to happen:

 IT IS THE CEO’S RESPONSIBILITY TO PREVENT, RECOGNIZE AND FIX THIS PROBLEM

 So what steps can a software or hardware CEO take to be on the lookout for this problem–and more importantly, what can they do to prevent it from developing?

-- The biggest key to success is in the relationships: closely monitor the personal relationship between the VP-Marketing and VP-Engineering
+- The biggest key to success is in the relationships: closely monitor the personal relationship between the VP-Marketing (or VP-Product Management if it is a separate function) and the VP-Engineering

 - Make sure that the VPs are monitoring the relationships below them